COGS108/Overview/COGS108-Syllabus.md

 ### Attendance

-I continue to believe that attending in-person is the best way to learn for most but not all people.
+I continue to believe that attending in-person is the best way to learn for most people.
 Our goal is to make the lecture and discussion section worth your while to attend.
 But no one will be forced to, there is a pandemic and many extenuating circumstances.
 You're adults, you will know what fits your constraints and needs.

-I will note that I weight lecture
+The only exception is for the two planned guest lectures.
+If the situation permits live lectures, we will strongly encourage you to attend in-person so that we may show respect to our guests.

+That said, there is no component of your grade that is based on attendance or live participation.
+DO NOT COME TO IN-PERSON CLASS IF YOU FEEL SNIFFLY OR SICK!!!
+I really don't want our very large lecture hall to become a super-spreader event for any illnesses.

 ---

 # LECTURE

 Lectures are MWF 2-2:50pm.
 For the 1st two weeks we (and all of UCSD) will be remote only, operating on Zoom.
-Starting Jan 17th The GA Auditorium (Jeanie) is located on the SE corner of the North Torrey Pines Living + Learning Neighborhood.
-It's just to the west of Peterson Hall, and just north of AP&M.
+Starting Wed Jan 19th lecture will be in The Jeannie (GAA) Auditorium.
+It is part of New Sixth College, located on the SE corner of the North Torrey Pines Living + Learning Neighborhood, just to the west of Peterson Hall, and just north of AP&M.

-Lectures will be offered as a hybrid class: they will be in-person, available synchronously online via zoom, and recorded for your later viewing.
+In-person lectures will be offered as a hybrid class: they will be in-person, available synchronously online via Zoom, and recorded for your later viewing.
+Those on Zoom will be able to ask questions but may not be able to participate in some useful class exercises.

-THERE IS NO REQUIREMENT THAT YOU COME TO IN-PERSON LECTURE.
-There is no component of your grade that is based on attendence or live participation.
-DO NOT COME TO IN-PERSON CLASS IF YOU FEEL SNIFFLY OR SICK!!!
-I really don't want our very large lecture hall to become a super-spreader event for any illnesses.

 For in-person lectures **a negative symptom check from that day and a properly worn mask of the correct type are required to attend!** For more information please see [Return to Learn requirements for on-campus activities](https://returntolearn.ucsd.edu/return-to-campus/campus-repopulation/index.html).

 Those concerns aside, don't let me scare you away from coming to lecture in-person: it is the most engaging way you can absorb the material and it gives you the best opportunity to be an active participant.
 Students who actively engage in the learning process do better than those who passively absorb material given to them.
 I hope that my strict illness policies encourage students who wish to attend in-person to do so.

 In-person lectures will be broadcast simultaneously [on this Zoom link](https://ucsd.zoom.us/j/98940282726?pwd=MUhOaXhTemJaZ3hINlNTdlhsbVVMUT09) If for some reason that link doesn't work, the Meeting ID is 989 4028 2726 and the password is cogs108.
+You can also use our Canvas page to start Zoom with the proper link.

 Every lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
 Lecture recordings will be available on podcast.ucsd.edu Canvas in the Media Gallery no later than 5PM the day the live lecture is delivered.

 ### Lecture Quizzes

-There will be a short quiz that must be submitted each Friday on Canvas.
-Each Friday, a quiz with ~10 questions will be released, covering the material from lecture that week.
+At the end of each Friday, a quiz with ~10 questions will be released, covering the material from lecture that week.
 The quiz will be due the following Friday.
-(For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due the Friday at 11:59 PM of week 2).
+For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due the Friday at 11:59 PM of week 2.
 Each question is worth ~0.1 points and you will have a single, timed (15 min) attempt to complete.
 There are no late extensions on quizzes, but your lowest quiz score will be dropped.

 **** maybe switch due date on quiz to monday?